Novoseoci massacre: Trials

 On 16 September 2020, on suspicion that they had committed a war crime, former SDS deputy Milan Tupajić, wartime commander of PS Sokolac Dragan Obradović, members of VRS Miladin Gašović, Jadranko Šuka, Željko Gašović, Momir Kezunović, and Branislav Kezunović were all arrested.

 Milan Tupajić died in December 2021, during the trial.

 Radislav Krstić was already serving a 35 year prison sentence for his role as a commander in the Army of Republika Srpska during the Srebrenica genocide, which occurred 3 years after the Novoseoci massacre.

 On 4 April 2022, Nikola Koprivica was extradited from Canada, accused of directly shooting civilians in Novoseoci.

-As of March 2025, trials are still in progress at the Court of Bosnia and Herzegovina.
+As of July 2026, trials are still in progress at the Court of Bosnia and Herzegovina.

+On 3 September 2026, the prosecution presented its closing arguments and requested the strictest penalties for the accused.
+The prosecution argued that the crimes were of particular gravity and emphasized that the accused had shown no remorse for the killings.
+The prosecution also referred to testimony describing the events in Novoseoci, including the words of one Bosniak resident who, in the context of the killings, said: “Hvala vam, komšije, za ovo” (“Thank you, neighbors, for this”).
+Defense closing arguments are scheduled for 17 September 2026.